Chethann-Raj/Deploying-applications-in-a-Secure-VPC-Production-Environment/README.md

-# Deploying applications in a secure VPC production environment
+# Deploying applications in a Secure VPC Production Environment

 This project focuses on implementing a highly resilient and secure infrastructure on AWS using a Virtual Private Cloud (VPC) with servers deployed in private subnets.
 The key features include: